 Because of these variations, it’s very important to carefully compare several Part C plans before selecting one.
 This can help you pick one that best suits both your health and financial needs.

-Hearing loss can have a variety of causes, but often occurs as we age.
-Hearing aids can help people with hearing loss.
+Hearing loss can have a variety of causes but often occurs as we age.
+Hearing aids can help people cope and improve their hearing.

 Original Medicare (parts A and B) doesn’t cover hearing aids.
-However, some Medicare Part C plans may include coverage of hearing services, including hearing aids.
+However, some Medicare Part C plans may include coverage for hearing services, including hearing aids.

-When enrolling in Medicare, it’s important to consider your individual health needs, such as if you’ll need a hearing aid in the future.
-If considering a Part C plan, compare multiple plans to ensure you get the coverage that’s right for you.
+When enrolling in Medicare, it’s important to consider your individual health needs, such as if you’ll need a hearing aid in the near future.
+If considering a Part C plan, compare multiple plan options to ensure you get the coverage that’s right for you.